skub4enko/pinglogger/README.md

 CONTRIBUTING
 Feel free to fork and submit PRs for improvements like HTML reports or more units (hours).
 License
+MIT LICENSE
-MIT License (feel free to modify).
+(feel free to modify).